PECOS-packages/PECOS/design/instr-program-architecture.md

 2. CX-based preparation, check scheduling, ancilla assignment, and measurement;
 3. program-level detector/observable composition for the supported memory experiment;
-4. `ProtocolPhysicalPlan` construction;
+4. `ProtocolProgram` construction;
-5. reference Tick/DEM lowering; and
+5. reference Tick lowering and a separate Tick-to-DEM integration adapter; and
 6. PyO3 cursors and typed provider handles.

 SZZ, multi-patch CX, Clifford deformation, and other protocols follow in